chrfrenning/PresenceSimulator/README.md

 # PresenceSimulator
 Tired of your computer sleeping too often and instant messaging apps marking you 'away' while you're doing work on another computer or just having a conversation?
 This little utility simulates your presence to ensure others can reach you.

+### How it does it

+The app fakes a keyboard click of Function Key 24 every 30 minutes.

 ## Update, 27 Feb 2020

 * Application now starts to tray icon (look for star icon)